k3po/k3po/specification/k3po.control/SPEC.md

 execution has already stopped the driver will ignore the **ABORT** command (note, in this case the driver should already have sent the **FINISHED** or be in the process of sending the finished).

-The test framework signals the end of the test by sending a **DISPOSE** command to the client.
-Note the test can not end prior to completing the script execution (i.e. having sent a **FINISHED** event).
+The test framework signals the end of the test by sending a **DISPOSE** command to the driver.
+Note the test can not end prior to completing the script execution (i.e. DISPOSE MUST not be sent before a **FINISHED** event).
 This triggers the clean up of any outstanding resources on the driver (such as left open server streams).
 When all resources have been cleaned up, the driver responds with the **DISPOSED** event, the test is then completed and the underlying connection may be reused for another test.